owid/sdg-tracker.org/pages/zero-hunger.md

             <span>SDG Indicator 2.A.1</span>
             <h3>Agriculture orientation index</h3>
             <p><strong>Definition:</strong> Indicator 2.A.1 is the <i><q>agriculture orientation index for government expenditures</q></i>. <p>The agriculture orientation index (AOI) is the agriculture share of government expenditures, divided by the agriculture share of GDP.
-<p>An AOI >1 means the agriculture section receives a higher share of government spending relative to its economic value.
-An AOI <1 reflects a lower orientation to agriculture.</p>
+<p>An AOI larger than 1 means the agriculture section receives a higher share of government spending relative to its economic value.

+An AOI smaller than 1 reflects a lower orientation to agriculture.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>Increase investment, including through enhanced international cooperation, in rural infrastructure, agricultural research and extension services, technology development and plant and livestock gene banks in order to enhance agricultural productive capacity in developing countries, in particular least developed countries</q></i>.</p>
         </div>
         <div class="col-md">